-Analog input and output: Pin assignment of the TRS jacks
+Analog output: Pin assignment of the TRS jack

-Analog input and output are accessible through stereo $\frac{1}{2}$ TRS jacks.
+The analog output is accessible through a stereo 1⁄4" TRS jack.
 This allows a direct connection of headphones at the output.
 In case the output should work as line out an adapter TRS plug to coaxial (phono) plugs, or TRS plug to TS plugs is required.